ischurov/qqmbr/README.md

     \### I'm header of 3'd level
     \#### And I'm header of 4'th level

+Tag name cannot contain space-like characters, opening brackets `{` and `[`, separator character (default `|`) and ampresand `&` (as it is used internally to escape special characters).

 #### Inline tags
 Inline tags are started with *tag beginning character* and ended by bracket: `{` or `[`.
-Curve bracket is the default, square brackets are reserved to allow special handlers of some tags in future.
+Type of bracket affects the processing.
 Tag contents is everything between its opening bracket and corresponding closing bracket.
+It can spread over several lines, however it is forbidden to open new block tags inside inline tags (but it is possible to do so with special processing of square brackets, see below).

 Brackets (of the same kind) inside the tag should be either balanced or escaped.

 For example,